joshbegley/nyt-latest/previous.md

 https://nytimes.com/interactive/2024/04/25/nyregion/weinstein-appeal-ruling-overturned-ny.html

 **Emory in Atlanta Is Latest University to Crack Down on Protests**\
-`More than 400 demonstrators across the country have been taken into police custody since last Thursday, when arrests at Columbia University in New York set off a wave of student activism nationwide.`\
+`More than 400 demonstrators across the country have been taken into police custody since arrests at Columbia University in New York set off a wave of student activism nationwide.`\
 https://nytimes.com/2024/04/25/us/emory-atlanta-university-protests-israel.html

 **WADA Appoints Special Prosecutor in Chinese Doping Case**\